 - 3. On or before December 31, 2023, the owner or operator of any AB 617 Industrial Unit shall operate in compliance with the requirements in Section D.4. - 4.
-For units that no longer qualify for the 9 billion British thermal unit per year exemption in Section D.4, the owner or operator shall submit an Authority to Construct permit application within 30 days of exceeding this threshold and shall operate in compliance with the requirements in Section D.4 within one year of exceeding the threshold.
+For AB 617 Industrial Units that are exempt from the requirements of Section D.4 on December 31, 2023 because they have an annual heat input of less than 9 billion British thermal units, but that subsequently no longer qualify for that exemption, the owner or operator shall submit an Authority to Construct permit application within 30 days of exceeding the threshold and shall operate in compliance with the requirements in Section D.4 within one year of exceeding the threshold.